10 Day Summer Self Drive Tour of the Complete Ring Road of Iceland with Waterfalls & Black Sands

 Here you could opt to join a lava caving tour of Vatnshellir cave.
 This 8,000-year-old lava cave gives a stunning example of the kind of lava formations that this island is famous for.

 Snæfellsjökull National Park dominates the West tip of the peninsula, with the glacier Snaefellsjökull.
-This glacier rests atop a dormant volcano, catching the eye of all visitors and travellers.
+This glacier rests atop a dormant volcano, catching the eye of all visitors and travelers.

-Another popular attraction on the peninsula is mount Kirkjufell and its neighbouring waterfall, Kirkjufellsfoss.
-This mountain famously featured in the Game of Thrones series.
+Another popular attraction on the peninsula is mount Kirkjufell and its neighboring waterfall, Kirkjufellsfoss.
+This mountain is famously featured in the Game of Thrones series.

-Stykkisholmur sits nearby, a fishing town which stood in for a port in Greenland in the Ben Stiller film; “The Secret Life of Walter Mitty”.
+Stykkisholmur sits nearby, a fishing town that stood in for a port in Greenland in the Ben Stiller film, “The Secret Life of Walter Mitty”.
 This is also the departure point for a Viking sushi boat tour on Breidafjordur bay.